 If you’re planning to visit Cuba you’ve no doubt read that one exemption for Americans to visit Cuba is a declaration of support for the Cuban people.
-But if you’ve visited Cuba you’ve no doubt heard many people with their hands out saying support for the Cuban people.
+But if you’ve visited Cuba you’ve no doubt experienced many people standing around with their hands out, saying support for the Cuban people.

 A large chunk of Cuba seems to believe that money is something that one just gets without any work.
 Or without any effort.
 They seem to believe that everyone everywhere is just given money.

 You will often encounter people just sticking their hands out and expecting you, the tourist, to give them money and fund their lifestyles.
 Don’t do it.
 It’s a scam.

 Support for the Cuban people

 Support For The Cuban People – Travel Exemption

 It’s okay if you’re American to tick the visa box that reads ‘support for the Cuban people’.
 So that you can visit Cuba.
 Just don’t hand money out to every schmuck that wanders up to you asking for it.

 If the American Government really wanted to crush Cuba they would simply raise the costs of compliance.
 Making the cost of compliance with sanctions for the international airlines flying to Cuba higher than the profit the airlines generate from passengers flying here.

 The airlines would immediately stop flying to Cuba.
 Instantly crushing the Cuban economy and setting off a wave of protests and riots.